“Life doesn’t always resemble a clear blue sky.

 – Improves Proprioception

-Back to my teary eyes, I allowed the emotion to pass and tried my best not to overthink it too much.
-I grabbed my journal, wrote and within an hour I felt I had begun to “re-set”.
+Back to my teary eyes, I sat with the emotion and allowed it to pass rather than trying to distract myself, our phone can be a distraction we reach for in discomfort.
+I also didn’t overthink the tears too much, grabbed my journal, wrote and within an hour I felt I had begun to “re-set”.

 Reference: